 Many people are subject to the effects of groupthink manipulation.
 This is the principal tool of organized religion.
-These religions program bias and prejudice.
+These religions program negative bias and prejudice.
+They program us to judge.
 And, people will defend these values, even if they are harmful to ourselves or others.
 They may not make rational sense, but people still defend.
 That is how powerful core beliefs are.
 They can override our sense of empathy and fairness.

 Is Religion a Weapon of Love or Hate?